 Dune 1984 is a movie that got cult status for all the wrong reasons.
 However, the most recent Dune movie by film director Denis Villeneuve is a better adaptation.See also: Best Sci-Fi Fun Movies Like Stargate

 A creative paraphrase statement on robbery, and sting operations, in addition to a properly constructed romantic subplot and puzzling action scenes.
 Inception tells the story of Dominick Cobb who steals information from peoples’ minds by invading their dreams.
 He is on a constant run from the law, and can not visit his kids who he misses very much.

 One day, Cobb gets a tempting offer – he is being asked to do an “Inception” – instead of pulling information from someone’s mind, he will have to implement information It is a very complicated procedure.
 But, the man offering him the deal says that if Cobb succeeds, will get to see his kids.
 Cobb prepares for the mission and teams up with a group of experts.
 But, he doesn’t tell his team the whole truth.

-Watching Inception is really similar to The Wolf Of Wall Street and Guardian Of The Galaxy in its maze structure.
+Watching Inception is similar to movies like The Wolf Of Wall Street and Guardian Of The Galaxy in its maze structure.
 It puts the viewer’s brain into hyperventilation from which you will have a hard time recovering.
-Leonardo DiCaprio makes a mesmerizing appearance of a charismatic man who turns the human mind into a porridge while he himself does so to his viewers.
+Leonardo DiCaprio makes a mesmerizing appearance of a charismatic man who turns the human mind into a porridge while he does so to his viewers.